swiftlang/swift-testing/Documentation/Proposals/NNNN-return-errors-from-expect-throws.md

 ## Future directions

-No specific future directions are indicated.

-## Alternatives considered

-- Leaving the existing implementation and signatures in place.
-We've had sufficient feedback about the ergonomics of this API that we want to address the problem.

-- Having the return type of the macros be `any Error` and returning _any_ error that was thrown even on mismatch.
-This would make the ergonomics of the subsequent test code less optimal because the test author would need to cast the error to the appropriate type before inspecting it.

-  There's a philosophical argument to be made here that if a mismatched error is thrown, then the test has already failed and is in an inconsistent state, so we should allow the test to fail rather than return what amounts to "bad output".

-  If the test author wants to inspect any arbitrary thrown error, they can specify `(any Error).self` instead of a concrete error type.

 - Adopting [typed throws](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0413-typed-throws.md)
   to statically require that the error thrown from test code is of the correct type.

   If we adopted typed throws in the signatures of these macros, it would force adoption of typed throws in the code under test even when it may not be appropriate.
 For example, if we adopted typed throws, the following code would